plenus-cloud/plenuslb/README.md

 By creating a service with type: LoadBalancer and not specifying any externalIPs PlenusLB will provision an ephemeral ip: the ip will be assigned to the service as long as the service exists, but there is no reservation; if the service is deleted the ip will be released on the cloud provider.
+Ephemeral ips cannot be used in the bare metal scenario.

 To use ephemeral ips it is necessary to create an EphemeralIPPool: